-Ford is making progress in creating autonomous cars: it's the world's first carmaker to start using lidars, and its prototypes are tested in virtually zero visibility.
+Ford is making progress in creating autonomous cars: this is the world's first automaker to begin using lidars, and its prototypes are being tested in virtually zero visibility.

 To accelerate the development and creation of unmanned vehicles, the French giant founded a subsidiary of Ford Autonomous Vehicles.
 Its main specialization will be to develop the direction of autonomous cars.
 The power for a new "daughter of the blue oval" was the property of one of the divisions of the main concern.

 Ford Autonomous Vehicles LLC will develop and research advanced technologies for autonomous systems, implement automated management systems, develop unmanned vehicles as a promising service, improve the experience of its application from the client's point of view, and develop business strategies for this line of business.

 The main capacity of the new subsidiary, which will be able to attract foreign investment, will be located on the Ford campus in Detroit.
 Argo AI, a start-up that takes part in the autonomous system development program for the French corporation, will move to the trusteeship of the established company.